Highpoint2000/TEFLoggerApp/README.md

 ![image](https://github.com/user-attachments/assets/7a540009-8664-4e71-a0f5-145fc6d9934f)

-## Version 3.0 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)
+## Version 3.1 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

-- Added remote functions for TEF (activate in menue): Freq up/down - Search up/down - Auto Scan on/off - Frequency input (longer hold auto scan)
+- Coordinates are rounded to 6 decimal places
-- Correction of the status bar and gps display
+- After starting/restarting the app, you will be asked whether the CSV file should be recreated or the last one should be continued
-- TEF type and firmware version integrated into URDS upload file
+- Fixed error when processing TEF time in 12h format (Error writing to log file: index: 2, Size: 1)

 ## Installation notes: